autoGLM/easyAGI/README.md

 This version is second simplest yet highly functional decision from logic model that I have ever experienced.
 This project is an expansion upon a minimalist recursive approach to <a href="https://github.com/openmindx/agi">agi</a>.

-once the code is stable the repo will open. may the source be with you.
+ may the source be with you.

 ## Introduction